SumoLogic/sumologic-documentation/docs/integrations/databases/oracle.md

 Enter in values for the following parameters (marked in **ENV_TO_BE_CHANGED** above):

-* `environment` - This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
+* `environment`.
+This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-* `db_cluster` - Enter a name to identify this Oracle cluster.
+* `db_cluster`.
+Enter a name to identify this Oracle cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a cluster in Oracle, then enter ‘**default**’ for `db_cluster`.
 * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
 * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.